 If the certificate was lost by a trainer or barn manager, statements from such other persons should accompany the record owner's request for a duplicate certificate.
 If the application for the duplicate certificate contains a discrepancy to question the identity of the horse, EBRA may require inspection.
 To issue a duplicate certificate when the record owner or authorized agent cannot be located to complete a statement, after all reasonable efforts by the current owner and then by EBRA, the following items are required: properly completed and signed transfer reports or acceptable bills of sale reflecting each ownership change beginning with the record owner.
-A signed statement by each party who had the original certificate in his or her possession after the record owner, a signed statement from current owner giving details of all attempts to contact record owner.
+A signed statement by each party who had the original certificate in his or her possession after the record owner; a signed statement from current owner giving details of all attempts to contact record owner. five current full-view photographs of the horse's head, both sides, front and rear views.